RPC

 import { hello } from './hello.telefunc.js'

-The hello.telefunc.js file is never loaded in the browser: Telefunc transforms hello.telefunc.js into the following:
+The hello.telefunc.js file is never loaded in the browser: instead Telefunc transforms hello.telefunc.js into the following:

 // hello.telefunc.js (after Telefunc transformation)